emusenule/alx-low_level_programming/0x00-hello_world/README.md

-1-compiler
+2-assembler
-The C file name will be saved in the variable $CFILE
+	The command will generates the assembly code of a C code and save it in an output